MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 When you've completed these tasks, you're ready to plan, deploy, and use the Teams app.

-To do that, complete these three simple steps:
+To do that, complete these three steps:

 1.  **Install the Teams app.** Install the Teams client on your PC or mobile device by going here: [Download Microsoft Teams](https://www.microsoft.com/microsoft-teams/download-app).

 2. **Get Familiar with Teams.** The best way to become familiar with Teams is to start using it right away.
-Take some time to explore the application so you have a better understanding of its capability.  get a better understanding
+Take some time to explore the application so you have a better understanding of its capabilities.

 3. **Plan for adoption.** For small businesses, planning for user adoption can be as simple as individually showing your users how to use Teams.
-Often, small business customers don't consider this step for new applications which can negatively affects the application's success and adoption.
+Often, small business customers don't consider this step for new applications, which negatively affects the application's success and adoption.

 3.  **Manage Teams Essentials.** Similar to the free version of Microsoft Teams, you have a limited admin role as the first person to sign up for Teams Essentials in your organization.
-With this limited role, you can add and remove team members and specify whether anyone can invite additional members, but you won't have  advanced administrative capabilities or access to the Microsoft Teams admin center.
+You can add and remove team members and specify whether anyone can invite another members with this role, but you won't have  advanced administrative capabilities or access to the Microsoft Teams admin center.

 To get the full set of Teams features, including enhanced administration, you'll need to upgrade to the full version of Teams by purchasing an appropriate [Microsoft 365 or Office 365 subscription plan](https://www.microsoft.com/en-us/microsoft-teams/compare-microsoft-teams-options) for your users.